elo-enterprises/k8s-tools/README.md

 #   2. application is configured by the ansible container,
 #   3. we assume both emit json events (simulating terraform state output, etc)

-platform.setup: ▰/terraform/self.infra.setup ▰/ansible/self.app.setup
+platform1.setup: ▰/terraform/self.infra.setup ▰/ansible/self.app.setup
 self.infra.setup:
-    echo '{"event":"doing things in terraform container", "log":"infra setup done", "metric":123}'
+    echo '{"event":"doing things in terraform container", "log":"infra setup done", "metric":123}' self.app.setup:

-self.app.setup:
     echo '{"event":"doing things in ansible container", "log":"app setup done", "metric":123}'
 ```

-It's powerful, concise, expressive, and already orchestrating tasks across two containers.
+It's powerful, concise, expressive, and already orchestrating tasks across two containers defined in some external compose-file.
 The syntax is configurable, and it's even starting to look object-oriented.
+Typically app-setup and infra-setup might further split into stages, but you get the idea.
+The infrastructure/app split always comes up but it might look different.. for example you might replace `terraform` with `eksctl`, and `ansible` with `helm`.

-Let's consider an extension.
-Suppose `platform.setup` output needs to be used separately by subsequent bootstrap, like using the platform info to configure separate backends for `logging`, `metrics`, and `events`.
+Let's consider an extension of this.
+Suppose `platform.setup` output needs to be used separately by subsequent bootstrap processes.
+For example, using the platform output to configure separate backends for each of `logging`, `metrics`, and `events`.

 For this kind of thing it's most natural to think in terms of process algebra, and you can express it like this: